obsicn/nodejs-microservices-example-app/INSTALLING_OTEL.md

     - `v2a` is using on HTTP protocol for sending traces
     - `v2b` is using on GRPC protocol for sending traces
   - `v3` are files with Otel Instrumentation sending output to otel-collector (using grpc), and otel-Collector sending them to different backends (Jaeger and Lightstep)
-  - `v4` are files when we add custom attributes to the auto-instrumentation
+  - `v4` are files when we add custom attributes and log events to the auto-instrumentation
   - `v5` are files when we add custom spans
   - `v6` are files when we add metrics
   - `v7` are files when we add custom metrics to the auto-instrumentation